 Local Property Taxes.
-The County will strongly oppose legislative actions that change the existing Educational Revenue Augmentation Fund (ERAF) transfer system and redirect these local dollars to the State for payment of State program/service obligations.
+The County will strongly oppose legislative actions that change the existing property tax allocation laws in order to redirect local Educational Revenue Augmentation Fund (ERAF) dollars to the state for payment of state program/service obligations.

-Public Safety Realignment-Funding Allocation and Operational Issues.
-The County will strongly advocate for the establishment and adoption of equitable funding distribution formulas for public safety realignment in FY 2012-13 and beyond.
+Public Safety Realignment-Funding Allocation.
+The County will strongly advocate for the establishment and adoption of equitable funding distribution formulas for public safety realignment in FY 2014-15 and beyond.
+The County will also support and sponsor legislation that will assist it in the implementation of Assembly Bill 109 (Chapter 15, Statutes of 2011).